 1. Reporting Patterns

-The Faculty Ombuds shall keep records for statistical purposes, without identifying information, in order to describe usage and identify trends.
-At least annually, he/she shall submit a report to the President and the Chair of the Faculty Senate summarizing the number and types of issues and resolutions addressed by the office of the Faculty Ombuds.
+The Faculty Ombuds shall keep records for statistical purposes, excluding personally identifiable information, in order to describe usage and identify trends.
+At least annually, he/she shall submit a report to the Provost and the Chair of the Faculty Senate summarizing the number and types of issues and resolutions addressed by the office of the Faculty Ombuds.
 This report should also make special note of problem areas evidenced by case trends.

 2. Access to Information

 The Faculty Ombuds may request access to information related to visitors’ concerns, from files and offices of the University, and shall respect the confidentiality of that information.
-Requests for information should be handled with reasonable promptness by University departments.
+Requests for information should be handled with reasonable promptness by University departments consistent with the Government Records Access and Management Act (GRAMA).

 3. Ending Involvement in Matters

-The Faculty Ombuds may withdraw from or decline to look into a matter if he/she believes involvement would be inappropriate for any reason.
+The Faculty Ombuds may withdraw from or decline to look into a matter if he/she believes involvement would be inappropriate.

 4. Discussions with Visitors and Others